phpDocumentor/phpDocumentor/CONTRIBUTING.md

 }
 ```

-4. You need to let phpDocumentor that you want to switch profiling on.
+4. You need to let phpDocumentor know that you want to switch profiling on.
 Todo this you need to create two environment variables using the command below
 ``` bash
    export PHPDOC_PROFILE="on"
    export XHGUI_PATH="/var/www/xhgui"